blahcat/blahcat.github.io/_posts/2016-03-08-bkpctf-2016-complex-calc.md

 [diaphora](https://github.com/joxeankoret/diaphora) by Joxean Koret (aka
 {% include icon-twitter.html username="matalaz" %}).
 By diffing then, the issue is immediately visible:

-{% include image.html src="https://i.imgur.com/0tkaNNT.png" alt="bindiff" %}
+{% include image.html src="https://i.imgur.com/0tkaNNT.png" alt="BinDiff with Diaphora" %}

 The `free()` function was modified so we cannot benefit from the graceful exit of the function by simply passing a NULL pointer.
 Now, `free()` will always